 It’s a beautiful day to be outdoors with the children.
-But is there any way to help them meet science benchmarks while outdoors?
-Yes, there is!
-Go ahead—make the outdoors your science lab!
+Take the opportunity to make the outdoors your science lab!
 In any season, preschoolers can study characteristics of the sun, the moon, and the clouds in the sky.
-(See Illinois Early Learning and Development Benchmarks 11.A.ECa, 11.A.ECd, 12.E.ECa, 12.F.ECa, and 13.A.ECa.)
-Just help them dress for the weather and put on their sunscreen.
+Just help them dress for the weather.

 Everyday sky activities